Can You Get By Without a Car?

 Now that I am in my senior year, I am thankful to have the means for a vehicle.
 I do not have a decal to park on campus because the bus system is more than sufficient for getting to class on time and finding parking on campus can become time costly.

-Lastly, if your student is concerned about getting home for long weekends and holidays because they do not have a car, there are many Facebook pages that are dedicated for ride-sharing among UF students throughout the entire year.
+Lastly, if your student is concerned about getting home for long weekends and holidays because they do not have a car, there are many Facebook pages that are dedicated to ride-sharing among UF students throughout the entire year.
 The people here at the University of Florida are welcoming and thoughtful in accommodating every student’s needs!

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Sign up for other great tips at haveuheard.com.
 Are you new to HaveUHeard?
 Here is how to best use the site.